maderaroja/twitterapiR/README.md

 Parameters:

 -   **screen_name**: A string of one Twitter screen name.
 -   **number**: The number of friends to output.
-Default is 195.
+The default is 195.

 Similar to the above plot, the plot below uses the `user_friends()` function in a for loop to get the friends of the following state leaders as of 2022:

--   Joe Biden -President of the United States
+-   Joe Biden - President of the United States
--   Justin Trudeau -Prime Minister of Canada
+-   Justin Trudeau - Prime Minister of Canada
--   Boris Johnson -Prime Mnister of the United Kingdom
+-   Boris Johnson - Prime Minister of the United Kingdom
--   Emmanuel Macron -President of France
+-   Emmanuel Macron - President of France
--   Moon Jae-in -President of South Korea
+-   Moon Jae-in - President of South Korea

 ``` r
 # Use user_friends to find the number of friends for each country leader